Brindusa22/Hangbot/README.md

 # Hangbot

 Welcome to [Hangbot](https://brindusa22.github.io/Hangbot/game.html)!
 This a hangman-inspired game with a focus on computer tech terms.
 The user has the task to guess a secret word, by selecting the letters from the virtual keyboard and has seven chances.
-In addition the game features some useful options: a timer, to be able to play the game with a countdown and a hint button with the definition of the secret word.
+In addition, the game features the following set of options: a timer, that offers the user the possibility to engage in a timed gameplay, with a 45 seconds countdown; and a hint button with the definition of the secret word.
-It was designed to be both a game and an interactive quiz, for tech enthusiasts who want to challenge their knowledge of tech terms in a playful and engaging way.
+This game was designed to be both a game and an interactive quiz, for tech enthusiasts who want to challenge their knowledge of tech terms in a playful and engaging way.

  ![Responsive design](assets/images/readme_images/responsive_design.png)